inveniosoftware/docs-invenio-rdm/docs/customize/application_data.md

   data-file: <string>
 ```

-`<vocabulary type identifier>` : the vocabulary identifier referenced in `vocabularies.yaml`
+- `<vocabulary type identifier>` : The vocabulary identifier referenced in `vocabularies.yaml`.
-`pid-type` : the persistend identifier type id (refer to the defaults for values)
+- `pid-type` : The persistend identifier type id (refer to the defaults for values).
-`data-file` : the file path (relative to this file) where the matching data file resides
+- `data-file` : The file path (relative to this file) where the matching data file resides.

 The `vocabularies/<vocabulary_identifier>.yaml` may have different `props`, but it is otherwise the same across different vocabularies: